SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 In scientific computing, one may have to perform several computational tasks or data manipulations that are inter related.
 Workflow management systems help to deal with such tasks or data manipulations.
-DAGMan is a workflow managment system developed for distributed high throughput computing.
+DAGMan is a workflow management system developed for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
-In this section, we will learn how to apply DAGMan to run a set of molecular dynmaics (MD) simulations.
+In this section, we will learn how to apply DAGMan to run a set of molecular dynamics (MD) simulations.

-<h2> Running MD Simulation with DAGMAN   </h2>
+<h2> Running MD Simulation with DAGMan   </h2>

-At present, the recomended execution time to run a condor job on OSG is about 2-3 hours.
+At present, the recommended execution time to run a condor job on OSG is about 2-3 hours.
 Jobs requiring more than 2-3 hours, need to be submitted with the restart files.
 Manually submitting small jobs repeatedly with restart files may not be practical in many situations.
 DAGMan offers an elegant and simple solution to run the set of jobs.
 With the DAGMan script one could run a long time scale MD simulations of biomolecules.

-###Linear DAGS###
+###Linear DAG###

 In our first example, we will break the MD simulation in four steps and run it through the DAGMan script.
 NAMD software is used to run each MD simulation.
 For the sake of